angular/angular/aio/content/guide/style-guide.md

 <a href="#toc">Back to top</a>
 ## Coding conventions

-Have consistent set of coding, naming, and whitespace conventions.
+Have a consistent set of coding, naming, and whitespace conventions.

 ### <a id="03-01"></a>Classes
 #### <a href="#03-01">Style 03-01</a>